moinkhan-in/PreferenceSpider/README.md

 ```

-Update all fields into shared preferences.
+Update all fields into shared preferences with their respective keys.
 ```java
   PreferenceSpider.write(this);
 ```